Saralamboglia/Toric-Degenerations/README.md

-# Khovanskii-Bases-Algorithm
+# Toric Degenerations
-This is the repository for the M2-Package "Khovanskii Bases Algorithm".
+This is the repository for the M2-Package "Toric Degenerations".
+It requires the packages FourierMotzkin,gfanInterface,gfanInterface2,Binomials,Tropical.